acend/openshift-operations-training/content/en/docs/01/03_further-components.md

 In the next chapter you will learn how to use Velero for scheduled backups of cluster resources.

-## Task {{% param sectionnumber %}}.5 Install Cluster Logging
+## Task {{% param sectionnumber %}}.5 Install cluster logging

-You can install [OpenShift Logging](https://docs.openshift.com/container-platform/latest/logging/cluster-logging.html) to aggregate all the logs from your OpenShift cluster, such as node logs, application logs, and infrastructure logs.
+You can install [OpenShift Logging](https://docs.openshift.com/container-platform/latest/logging/cluster-logging.html) to aggregate all the logs from your OpenShift cluster, such as node logs, application logs and infrastructure logs.

 To deploy the Cluster Logging stack from the CLI, we need to create the following objects: